Arthur J. Jones: Candidacy

 A perennial candidate, Jones has run for various elected offices since 1976, but has never won an office.
 In that year, Jones unsuccessfully ran for mayor of Milwaukee, Wisconsin.
 In 1987, he unsuccessfully ran for alderman of the 13th Ward of Chicago.
 As of 2018, Jones had run for the U.S. House of Representatives as a Republican eight times; in 1984, 1992, 1996, 1998, 2006, 2008, 2012, and 2018.
 In 1989 Jones had attempted to run for mayor of Chicago, but was denied inclusion on the Republican primary ballot due to issues regarding his candidature petition.

 In 2017, Jones declared his intent to run for the Republican nomination for Congress from Illinois's 3rd congressional district in 2018; he was the only declared candidate of that party.
 His candidacy was repudiated by the Illinois Republican Party and the Republican National Committee.
 RNC spokesperson Michael Ahrens stated, "We condemn this candidate and his hateful rhetoric in the strongest possible terms".
 Jones won the primary unopposed on March 20, 2018, and moved on to face Democratic incumbent Dan Lipinski in the general election.
 Following his primary victory, Republican party officials encouraged members not to vote for Jones.
 Despite the GOP disavowing him, 26.2 percent of voters still voted for him in the general election on November 6, 2018, as he lost by more than 47 points.
 When Republicans ran for the seat in the previous ten years they earned 35.4%, 31.5%, 24.3%, and 21.4% of their respective votes.

 Jones ran for Congress in Illinois's 3rd congressional district again in 2020 and was described as a "fake Republican" by the party whose nomination he was attempting to gain.
 One of the party's digital ads ran with the slogan "Say No To The Nazi".
-He came a poor third in the eventual result of the primaries.
+He placed a poor third in the eventual result of the primaries.